Lassie's Rescue Rangers

 "Grizzly" (10/20/73)

-A tame grizzly named King, recently released to the wild, complicates the Rescue Rangers' problems with a menacing forest fire advancing on the city.
-Guest characters include Sergeant Kelley.
+A tame grizzly bear named King, recently released to the wild, complicates the Rescue Rangers' problems with a menacing forest fire advancing on the city.
+The Turners hope they and Sergeant Kelley can turn the tide.

 "Deepsea Disaster" (10/27/73)